Women Travel News. Why?

 Outlets in Tanzania supply 230 volts of electric current.
 New sockets take square three-pin plugs (the same as the U.K.), but you may find large round three-pin and small two-pin sockets in older hotels.
 Bring a multi-adaptor/converter with power surge protection, as Tanzania can experience power surges.

 Kiswahili or Swahili is the official language in Tanzania with English being the official primary language of commerce, administration and higher education.
 Tanzanians in most tourist areas speak English, but knowing a few Swahili words and greetings will be greatly appreciated, going a long way to smoothing your travels.
-For starters, "jumbo" is "hello", "asante" is "thank you" and "Missouri" is "good".
+For starters, "jumbo" is "hello", "asante" is "thank you" and "nzuri" is "good".

 The official currency in Tanzania is the Tanzanian shilling.
-The written abbreviation is Tsh.
+The written abbreviation is TSH.
 Notes are 200, 500, 1,000, 5,000, and 10,000, while coins are rarely used.
 Tanzanian shillings can be used to pay for most things, though U.S. dollars are accepted, as well.
 Plan your expenses so you are left with as little local currency as possible before your departure home, since Tanzania does not allow you to export currency.
 Currency can be exchanged at the major banks, exchange bureaus, and some hotels.
-When bringing US dollars, try to bring bills that are relatively new, printed after 2004, as banks have been known not to accept older U.S. bills.
+When bringing US dollars, try to bring bills that are relatively new, printed after 2009, as banks have been known not to accept older U.S. bills.
 Do not change money on the black market; it is illegal and you risk going to jail.
 The easiest and best way to get cash is from an ATM.
 Most banks in Tanzania have ATMs, and they take four-digit PINs.
 However, in remote regions, they are few and far between.
-Credit cards are a safe alternative to cash and are widely accepted in hotels, upscale souvenir stores, and restaurants.
+Credit cards are a safe alternative to cash and are widely accepted in hotels, upscale souvenir stores and restaurants.
 Make sure one of your cards is a Visa or MasterCard, as these are most commonly accepted.
 Diners Club is unheard of, and American Express is accepted at only a few upscale establishments.
 Some restaurants may refuse credit card payments under $50 (or even $80).
-Everyone in Tanzania accepts dollars as payment rather than local currency, so it's worth bringing a certain amount of dollars in cash.
+Everyone in Tanzania accepts US dollars as payment rather than local currency, so it's worth bringing a certain amount of dollars in cash.
 If you bring Euros, you will have to convert them to Tanzanian shillings and then to dollars.

 Wages in Tanzania are generally low, so tipping for good service will be much appreciated.
 In general, you should leave a 10% to 15% tip at restaurants and bars, even if the service charge is already included.
-While staying at the hotel or lodge, a few dollars tip should be left to the luggage porter and chambermaid.
+While staying at the hotel or lodge, a few dollars' tip should be left to the luggage porter and chambermaid.
 Low-denomination US dollars are useful for tipping at each camp or lodge; some camps have a communal box so that tips are shared equitably.
-Specialized services such as a private butler or your driver/guide are usually tipped at $10 a day per person.
+Specialized services such as a private butler or driver/guide are usually tipped at $10 a day per person.